t-david99/MRI-Scan-Classification/README.md

 2. Notebook Execution

    Using your favorite IDE, run the MRI_Scan_Project_Code.ipynb Python notebook.

-3. Analysis of the Results

-   A thorough analysis of the results can be found in the MRI_Scan_Conclusions.txt file.
+Also read through the analysis throughout the notebook.

 ## References